alvasafin-art/ComfyUI-AVS-SSD-ReadAhead/README.md

 # ComfyUI-AVS-SSD-ReadAhead

-**Speed up ComfyUI model loading on slow SSDs on Windows.**
+**Speed up ComfyUI model loading and model switching on slower SSDs on Windows.**

-On my test system with a slow SATA II SSD, the measured model-loading time was reduced by roughly **39–47%** in tested Flux, Krea and Z-Image workflows.
+On my test system, the measured model-loading time was reduced by roughly **39–47%** in tested Flux, Krea and Z-Image workflows.

+This patch is mainly useful when storage I/O is a bottleneck — for example, SATA SSDs, older SSDs, external SSDs, or other relatively slow storage.
+Fast NVMe drives may see a smaller benefit.

 > **Status:** Windows-only, GPU-vendor neutral in the ReadAhead code path.
 > **Tested hardware:** Intel Arc B580 12 GB.